WebDevStudios/wp-search-with-algolia/README.txt

 * Update Algolia InstantSearch.js to 4.25.2
 * Update Algolia Autocomplete.js to 0.38.0
 * Update Algolia PHP API Client to 3.0.2

-= 1.8.0 =
-* Focus on template versioning and update messaging
-* Add Algolia_Template_Utils class
-* Deprecate Algolia_Template_Loader::locate_template method
-* Deprecate Algolia_Plugin::get_templates_path method
-* Deprecate algolia_templates_path filter
-* Add Algolia_Update_Messages class
-* Add Algolia_Admin_Template_Notices class
-* Add Algolia_Version_Utils class

-= 1.7.0 =
-* Remove 'screen' media attribute from enqueued CSS
-* Update Algolia PHP Search Client to version 2.7.3.
-* Add "exclude" methods and filters
-* Deprecate "blacklist" methods and filters
-* Fix replica RequestOptions error
-* Fix PHP 8 usort deprecation warning
-* Fix JQMIGRATE event shorthand is deprecated warnings in instantsearch.php and autocomplete.php templates
-* Add "@version" to template file headers

-= 1.6.0 =
-* Fix deletion of post records created before indexing was enabled
-* Update Algolia PHP Search Client to version 2.7.1.
-* Add Algolia_Plugin_Factory to create and return a shared Algolia_Plugin instance
-* Add Algolia_Search_Client_Factory to return a new Algolia\AlgoliaSearch\SearchClient instance
-* Add Algolia_Http_Client_Interface_Factory to create and return a shared Php53HttpClient instance
-* Add algolia_php_53_http_client_options filter to supply cURL options to Php53HttpClient instance
-* Deprecate Algolia_Plugin:get_instance() which will be removed in an upcoming release

-= 1.5.0 =
-* Fix an issue where Pinterest follows a link to the Algolia domain to source text and/or images
-* Move Algolia scripts to footer by default
-* Changes algolia_load_scripts_in_footer filter default argument to "true"
-* Move autocomplete.php template output to footer by default

-= 1.4.0 =
-* Update Algolia PHP Search Client version 2.7.0.
-* Update Algolia JS libraries to most recent compatible (non-breaking) versions
-* Updates autocomplete.js to 0.37.1 (current release as of 2020-01-27)
-* Updates algoliasearch to 3.35.1 (last of the 3.x series)
-* Updates instantsearch.js to 1.12.1 (last of the 1.x series)

-= 1.3.0 =
-* Fix an issue where, under some circumstances, when a post with a featured image was deleted, the post might be accidentally re-indexed
-* Fix bug that prevented reindex display notices
-* Add algolia_load_scripts_in_footer filter to allow enqueueing the scripts in the footer instead of in the head
-* Add new filters for multisite developers

-= 1.2.0 =
-* Use filtered value of 'hitsPerPage' as 'posts_per_page' query param
-* Fix broken SVG
-* Add highlighting to backend search results - props @philipnewcomer

-= 1.1.0 =
-* Minimum PHP version requirement is now PHP 7.2
-* Minimum WordPress version requirement is now WP 5.0
-* Internationalization/localization improvements, textdomain matches plugin slug
-* Addressed a potential WSOD if minimum PHP and WP version requirements were not met
-* Tested on WP 5.3

-= 1.0.0 =
-* Initial release.